guibueno/guibueno.github.io/_landscapeaudit/memrise.markdown

     text: "Other users may submit images to help learners understand the meaning of words.
 Although this is not crucial to the learning process, it might foster in its users the feeling of belonging to a community."

 ## SELF-EFFICACY
 self-efficacy-overview: "The goal of each lesson, of each exercise, and the overall long-term goal of the course are not clear to the user.
-As a consequence, it is hard for the user to evaluate his/her learning process and remain focused in his/her language learning goals.
-On the other hand, the app offers a few important tools to maintain the schedule of the exercises."
+As a consequence, it is hard for users to evaluate their learning processes and remain focused on their goals.
+What the  the app does offer is a few important tools to help maintain the schedule of exercises."
 self-efficacy-images:
   - 1
   - 2